Package Leaflet: Information for the User

 Adults: apply a thin layer 2-3 times a day for a maximum of 2 weeks.

 Children: apply a thin layer 2-3 times a day.
-Do not use under diapers.
-Use this medication for the time your doctor has prescribed, for a maximum of 2 weeks.
+Do not use under nappies.
+Use this medicine for the time your doctor has told you, for a maximum of 2 weeks.

 After applying Fucibet Lipid, wash your hands carefully, unless your hands are the area being treated.